 If you are getting off the freeway, start moving to the right sooner than later.

 Most freeways have a carpool lane on the extreme left.
 More than one person needs to be in the car for use.

-Carpools lanes have entrances and/or exits.
-You are not supposed to jump into the lane by crossing the double line.
+Carpool lanes have entrances and/or exits.
+You should not jump into the lane by crossing the double line.

 Time (and Patience) Saving Tips

 Stay close to the attractions you are interested in visiting in order to cut driving time.
 You may have to stay in different neighborhoods during your visit.

 If you are staying with friends and family, realize they may live far from popular attractions and plan accordingly

 Use surface streets instead of freeways to move between places.
 You can choose the “avoid freeways” option on your smartphone app.